-On this page, we hope you glean some more information about some of the many opportunities we provide to our Greek community.
-Below you will find more description on some of our signature events.
+On this page, we hope you glean some more information about some of the many opportunities we provide to our community.

 National Hazing Prevention Week is observed on campuses and within organizations each year during the last week of September (or another time that is more convenient).
 Activities range from brown bag lunch discussions among faculty to movie or book discussions with students; training for organizational and team leaders, to the signing of anti-hazing pledges.
 Some plan an entire week of activities and programs and some simply plan one or two meaningful programs.
 Whatever you do, the important thing is to DO SOMETHING!